-Students are encouraged and supported to develop and enhance their key skills at all stages of the programme.
+Students are encouraged and supported to develop and enhance their key (graduate) skills at all stages of the programme.
 Communication skills (D1) are developed through tutorials and student-led seminars (which require both written and oral contributions).
-Team-based exercises are used throughout the course and the development of team-working skills supported by reflective tutorials, within 'Environmental Issues' at Stage 1 and "Sustainability in theory and practice" at Stage 3 (D2).
-In parallel, effective independent working (D2, D3) is encouraged and supported through the development of individual areas of interest in 'Environmental Issues' and through supported independent working in many other Modules throughout the programme.
-C&IT skills (D5) are developed through 'Environmental Science Issues' and 'Environmental Science Practice' and the Stage 3 project report.
 Varied requirements for assessments reinforce this and give the opportunity to practice directed report writing skills for a range of work-relevant contexts.
-The 'Blackboard' managed learning environment is used for several modules.
+The 'Blackboard' managed learning environment is used to support learning throughout the programme.

+Team-based exercises are used throughout the course and the development of team-working skills supported by reflective tutorials, within 'Environmental Issues' at Stage 1 and 'Environmental Impact Assessment' at Stage 3 (D2).
+In parallel, effective independent working (D2, D3) is encouraged and supported through the development of individual areas of interest in 'Environmental Issues' and through supported independent working in many other Modules throughout the programme.
+C&IT skills (D5) are developed through 'Global Challenges, Controversies and Citizenship' and 'Project Development and Management'.
 Emphasis is placed on effective study habits and time management at the very beginning of the programme with 'Environmental Science Issues' serving to encourage and monitor good practice.
 Students are encouraged to consider the key skills required of environmental science and to put into place their own development strategy to enable them to deliver such skills before seeking formal employment.
-At Stage 2 all students are required to take at least 10 credits from the NCL+ linked modules which have been particularly designed to facilitate the development of key skills in work-relevant contexts.
+At Stage 2 all students are required to take 20 credits of NCL+ linked modules which have been particularly designed to facilitate the development of key skills in work-relevant contexts.

-Key skills are assessed through the production of coursework, case studies and the Stage 3 project ('Environmental Science Research Project').
+Key skills are assessed through the production of coursework, case studies and the MEnv project.
 Oral and poster presentations, reports and précis test the ability to communicate in a variety of media and in a manner appropriate to the target audience (D1).
 The effective use of information sources (D4) is assessed throughout the programme using essays and case studies and, at Stage 3, through the literature review required in the 'Environmental Science Research Project'.
-Teamwork Skills (D2) are assessed formatively through tutorial debriefs; peer-assessment forms one element of summative assessment and students are require to evaluate team performance with reference to literature models in the summative assessment for "Sustainability in theory and practice".
-Planning Skills (D3) are summatively assessed in the investigative project with formative assessment earlier in feedback on core studies and fieldwork.
-C&IT skills (D5) are assessed in coursework exercises in 'Environmental Science Issues', subsequently in the production of case studies (e.g. in 'Soils in the Terrestrial Environment' at Stage 2 and in 'Environmental Science Field Class 3' at Stage 3), and especially in the production of project reports at Stage 3).
+Teamwork Skills (D2) are assessed formatively through tutorial debriefs; peer-assessment forms one element of summative assessment for some modules and students are require to evaluate team performance with reference to literature models in the summative assessment for 'Environmental Impact Assessment'.
+Planning Skills (D3) are summatively assessed in the MEnv project with formative assessment earlier in feedback on core studies and fieldwork.
+C&IT skills (D5) are assessed in coursework exercises in 'Environmental Science Issues', subsequently in the production of case studies (e.g. in 'Climate and Environmental Change' at Stage 2 and in 'Research Methods in Environmental Pollution' at Stage 3), and especially in the production of the final MEnv project report.